<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=730207053839709&amp;ev=PageView&amp;noscript=1">

 An example of the 2021 Minneapolis ballot with Ranked Choice Voting for Mayor.

 When the ballots are counted, Ranked Choice Voting is like a runoff election.
 First, everyone’s first choices are counted.
 If one candidate has a majority of the first-choice votes, they win.
 If there is no majority for a single candidate, then the candidate with the fewest first-choice votes is eliminated.
-Voters who ranked the eliminated candidate ranked first will have their second-choice votes counted.
+Voters who had chosen the eliminated candidate as their first choice will then have their second-choice votes counted.
 This continues until there is one winner with a majority of the votes.
 Check out this video from MPR for a fun demonstration of Ranked Choice Voting in action.

 Ranked choice voting, explained: Learn more about Ranked Choice Voting, including Frequently Asked Questions, in this MPR article.